 EXPANSION is On The Way – Findlay Market

-Some of the people that bring food on the weekend really would like the opportunity to try a pop-up restaurant type situations.
-It is about to happen.
+Some of the people that bring food on the weekend really would like the opportunity to try pop-up restaurant-type situations.

 Shortly, those that create food, but can’t truly tend it out all week, will be able to rent out a little area.

 Next time you find somebody’s product in the Findlay Market that you like, make sure to ask them if they’re planning on expanding staying more than just the weekends?
-The answer might surprise you.

 Even Better News About the Expansion

 For those that cannot afford a kitchen, there are test kitchens where they can produce their food.